SCHOOL COUNSELLOR - Jackie Rees

 How long will counselling last?

 Counselling may be for a few sessions, or longer term.
 It is reviewed regularly between the counsellor and young person.
-Counselling will take place in the Community Office in sessions lasting up to fifty minutes (depending on the circumstances), and appointment times are varied so that time is not lost from any one subject.
+Counselling will take place in the East Wing in sessions lasting up to 50 minutes (depending on the circumstances), and appointment times are varied so that time is not lost from any one subject.
 The decision about whether or not to take up the offer of counselling is entirely voluntary for children and young people, just as it would be for an adult.

 Is it confidential?